goldbergyoni/nodebestpractices/README.thai.md

   static STATIC_PROPERTY = "value";
 }

-// for functions names we use lowerCamelCase function doSomething() {
+// for ฟังค์ชั่น names we use lowerCamelCase
+ฟังค์ชั่น doSomething() {
   // for scoped variable names we use the const/let keyword and lowerCamelCase const someConstExample = "immutable value";
   let someMutableExample = "mutable value";